Fulvio Giulio della Corgna: Conclave of 1555

 He was a participant in both the papal conclave of April 1555 that elected Pope Marcellus II (Marcello Cervini), and the papal conclave of May 1555 that elected Pope Paul IV (Gian Pietro Carafa).
-Pope Paul IV deprived him of the administration of Spoleto in 1555, in favor of Cardinal Alessandro Farnese, one of Carafa's friends, who had administered the diocese of Spoleto under his uncle Paul III in the 1540s.
+Pope Paul IV deprived him of the administration of Spoleto in 1555, in favour of Cardinal Alessandro Farnese, one of Carafa's friends, who had administered the diocese of Spoleto under his uncle Paul III in the 1540s.
 When the pope learned that Cardinal della Corgna had warned his brother Ascanio della Corgna of the pope's orders to arrest him for illicitly entering into communications with Philip II of Spain, the pope had the cardinal arrested on his way to the consistory of 27 July 1556.
 He was imprisoned in the Castel Sant'Angelo.
 Following Spanish victories, the pope was forced to moderate his position and ordered the cardinal released and restored to his cardinalate duties, though the cardinal was still fined 60,000 scudi.

 On 20 September 1557 he opted for the titular church of Santo Stefano Rotondo.
 He participated in the papal conclave of 1559 that elected Pope Pius IV.
 In 1560, the new pope made him governor of Città della Pieve.
 He served as the Camerlengo of the Sacred College of Cardinals from 15 January 1561 until 9 January 1562.
 On 18 May 1562 he opted for the titular church of Sant'Agata dei Goti, a deaconry raised temporarily to the status of titulus.
 He was assigned to the Diocese of Perugia for a second time on 6 September 1564.
 His Vicar-General was Donato Torri.
 It was at this time that he founded the seminary in Perugia.
 On 7 February 1565 he opted for Sant'Angelo in Pescheria, another deaconry assigned as titulus, on 7 February 1565.